0x1eef/test-cmd.rb/README.md

 The following example demonstrates how tests might be written with test-unit from the standard library.
-The [`cmd`](https://0x1eef.github.io/x/test-cmd.rb/Test/CmdMixin.html#cmd-instance_method) method is given the name of a command, along with any arguments:
+The [`cmd`](https://0x1eef.github.io/x/test-cmd.rb/Test/CmdMixin.html#cmd-instance_method) method takes the name or path of a command, alongside any arguments:

 ```ruby
 require "test/unit"